Automattic/jetpack/readme.txt

 * Enhancement: YouTube shortcode allows HD playback
 * Enhancement: Smoother, Faster Tiled Galleries!
 * Enhancement: New languages!
 Use Jetpack in Irish, Fulah, and Tigrinya
-* Bugfix: Use your browser's Back and Forward buttons when naviagating a Carousel
+* Bug Fix: Use your browser's Back and Forward buttons when naviagating a Carousel
-* Bugfix: Various Related Posts fixes and improvements for added flexibility
+* Bug Fix: Various Related Posts fixes and improvements for added flexibility
-* Bugfix: WordPress 3.9: Restores ability to edit Contact Forms
+* Bug Fix: WordPress 3.9: Restores ability to edit Contact Forms
-* Bugfix: WordPress 3.9: Restores Gallery Widget compatability
+* Bug Fix: WordPress 3.9: Restores Gallery Widget compatability
-* Bugfix: Ensure Markdown is kept when Bulk Editing posts
+* Bug Fix: Ensure Markdown is kept when Bulk Editing posts
-* Bugfix: Improved Jetpack's Multisite Network Admin page for networks with a large number of sites
+* Bug Fix: Improved Jetpack's Multisite Network Admin page for networks with a large number of sites
-* Bugfix: Ensure Sharing settings persist when Bulk Editing a post
+* Bug Fix: Ensure Sharing settings persist when Bulk Editing a post
-* Bugfix: Various other shortcode improvements
+* Bug Fix: Various other shortcode improvements

 = 2.9.3 =
 * Important security update.
 CVE-2014-0173

 = 2.9.2 =
-* Bugfix: Publicize: When publishing from a mobile app or third-party client, Publicize now works again.
+* Bug Fix: Publicize: When publishing from a mobile app or third-party client, Publicize now works again.

 = 2.9.1 =
-* Bugfix: After the Deadline: Fix a Javascript glitch that could prevent publishing of posts.
+* Bug Fix: After the Deadline: Fix a Javascript glitch that could prevent publishing of posts.
-* Bugfix: SSO: Disable the implementation of an option that had been removed before release.
+* Bug Fix: SSO: Disable the implementation of an option that had been removed before release.
 This would have only been an issue if a site administrator had enabled the module during an early beta of 2.9.

 = 2.9 =
 * Added Multisite network functionality